EMG-MU/WAPPAC_docs/_sources/model_control/modeling_framework.md.txt

 ## Up-wave Measurement

 Participants have access to the **up-wave surface elevation measurement** located at $x=-10$ m, see the schematic representation in {numref}`fig_wavepiston_sch`.
-Linear wave theory is used for modelling the wave surface elevation.
+Linear wave theory is used for modeling the wave surface elevation.
 Please refer to [Numerical Implementation](./numerical_implementation.md) for further details.